 The Annual Ithaca Crankie Cabaret

 Lilypad Puppet Theatre produces an annual Crankie Cabaret in November.
 We bring together artists, puppeteers, storytellers and musicians for this fabulous weekend of crankies!
+The next Crankie Cabaret will be Nov 7-10 2019!
 See what we’ve been up to in the last few years:

 Crankie Cabaret 2018 Nov 8 – 11 @ The Cherry